buddypress/buddypress/bp-forums/installation-readme.txt

 4. Head to your new bbPress install and log in with the account you set as the keymaster.

 5. Head to the Admin area (/bb-admin) and then the settings menu.
 Check the "Enable XML-RPC" option.
+   Also check the "Enable Pingbacks" option just below.

 6. In the bp-forums component there is a /bbpress-plugins/ folder.
 Copy the 'buddypress-enable.php' plugin file from that folder into your bbpress plugins folder (eg domain/bbpress/bb-plugins/)